ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 # An Example using cwnd represented in bytes

 The following informative example is provided for a sender that maintains the cwnd in bytes.
-This example uses a simplified calculation for the cwnd increase in slow start that can inflate the cwnd by not more than the number of bytes acknowledged in a single ACK.
+This example uses a simplified calculation for the cwnd increase in slow start.

-30 packets are sent in this example in three bursts of packets.
+XX packets are sent in this example in three bursts of packets.
 The initial sender state is:
   MSS=1000 bytes
   cwnd=10000 bytes